ShiftyWreckzz/mdt/README.md

 A police Mobile Data Terminal system designed for use on the FiveM platform.

-# Wrex's mdt edit
+# Shifty's MDT edit
-As I state in the QBCore discord this was a project I was working on and was going to further develop and change.
-But decide to go in a different direction and instead of scraping it I decide to release to the community.
-There shouldn't be any bugs.
-But if there is feel free to message me.
+This was a project I was working on and was planning to further develop but have since decide to go in a different direction.
+Instead of scraping it, I have decided to release to the community.
+There are more than likely bugs with this MDT, considering how old it is.

 # Preview